Andrew-Chen-Wang/mobile-auth-example/jwt-android/README.md

 The Android version acts the same way as the iOS version.

-I'm following Google's GOD rule for one-activity-multiple-fragment architecture since the latest Android JetPack and Navigation components really help out.
+I'm following Google's GOD rule for one-activity-multiple-fragment architecture.

 When a user needs to log in again, since I'm using the one activity multiple fragment methodology, the fragment calls the activity method for logging in again.
 To know when this happens, unwrap the `Response`.